RenneLab/hybkit/example_04_fold_analysis/README.rst

 herpesvirus microRNA targets in endothelial cells."
 Journal of virology 92.8 (2018): e02138-17.

-This analysis investigates the folding fold of miRNA from an experimental replicate infected with
+This analysis investigates the predicted folding of miRNA from an experimental replicate infected with
 Kaposi's Sarcoma-Associated Herpesvirus (KSHV), which are given the type name "KSHV-miRNA".
 Data from the predicted folding fold for each hybrid record produced